Best Practice

 Cohort studies are ideal for observing the longitudinal impacts of different factors.
 For instance, they can be used to study the long-term health effects of certain diets, the societal impacts of educational policies, or the progression of diseases.
 Cohort studies are particularly valuable for:

-Perhaps one of the most renowned cohort studies is the Framingham Heart Study.
+Perhaps one of the most well-known cohort studies is the Framingham Heart Study.
 Initiated in 1948 in the town of Framingham, Massachusetts, this study set out to identify the common factors that contribute to cardiovascular disease.

 Starting with an initial set of several thousand adult participants, the study expanded over the years to include second and third generations from the same families.
 The study has provided unprecedented insights into the risk factors for cardiovascular disease, including the role of cholesterol, blood pressure, and smoking.